efc-robot/SMMR-Explore/README.md

 ## Cartographer
 Cartographer is a 2D/3D map-building method.
-It provides the submaps' and the tranjectories' information when building the map.
+It provides the submaps' and the trajectories' information when building the map.

-We slightly modifiyed the original Cartographer to make it applicable to multi-robot SLAM and exploration.
+We slightly modified the original Cartographer to make it applicable to multi-robot SLAM and exploration.

 Please refer to [Cartographer-for-SMMR](https://github.com/efc-robot/Cartographer-for-SMMR) to install the modified Cartographer to ```carto_catkin_ws```